-4.06 - REFERRAL TIMEFRAME REQUIREMENTS
+4.07-06 - REFERRAL TIME FRAME REQUIREMENTS

-When called upon by the Employer, the Union will have three business days to supply the Employer with three qualified workers.
-In the event the Union is unable to supply the Employer with at least three qualified workers when called upon by the Employer, the Union and the Employer will coordinate efforts to advertise such openings for job vacancies to reach the largest pool of applicants, including the posting of vacancies on Workplace Alaska.
-In that instance, if the Employer chooses to post vacancies on Workplace Alaska, the Union may continue to refer workers until the Workplace Alaska announcement closes, at which time all qualified referred workers and Workplace Alaska applicants will be considered.
+When called upon by the Employer, the Union will have three business days to supply the Employer with at least three qualified workers.
+In the event the Union is unable to supply the Employer with at least three three (3) qualified workers within forty-eight (48) hours (Saturdays, Sundays and holidays excluded)-when called upon by the Employer, the Union and the Employer will coordinate efforts to advertise such openings for job vacancies to reach the largest pool of applicants, including the posting of vacancies on Workplace Alaska.
+In that instance, if the Employer chooses to post vacancies on Workplace Alaska, the Union may continue to refer workers until the Workplace Alaska applicants will be considered.
 The Employer may procure workers from other sources; provided, however, that in such instances the Employer shall promptly furnish the Union with the names of such workers, their classification and date of hiring.
 In any emergency resulting from an act of God or natural disaster, the Employer may temporarily procure workers from any source.